jentery/routledgeCompanionMSDH/projects.md

 Urban Armor: “[A]n artwork started by Kathleen McDermott, consisting of a series of playful electronic wearables which investigate the relationship between technology, the body, and personal and public space.”
 See www.urbanarmor.org.

-Usenet: A non-centralized, worldwide computer network through which individuals share discussions and files.”
+Usenet: A non-centralized, worldwide computer network through which individuals share discussions and files.

 Values & Value: A project “interested in what happens when economic value is accumulated from spheres previously considered non-economic, and the distortions and alterations in both economic and non-economic values this process creates.”
 See values.doc.gold.ac.uk.